 Set these Brussels Sprouts Steeped in Olive Oil and Fish Sauce out on the counter for parties instead of olives.
 Your guests will be pleasantly surprised.

 I ate these delicious Brussels sprouts at a restaurant in NYC called Prune and loved them so much I felt like I had to get the recipe.
 Then the Universe provided it for me by posting it in the NY Times that weekend.
 How great, synchronicity at it best.
 I love when things like that happen.

 This is one of the easiest ways to prepare Brussels Sprouts.
 It has only 4 ingredients.

 Boiling the Brussels sprouts in salt water, with enough salt that it tastes like the sea, gives them a firm succulent texture.

-The full bodied olive oil and fish sauce marinade infuses the slightly bitter Brussels sprouts with a sweet salty taste.
+The full-bodied olive oil and fish sauce marinade infuse the slightly bitter Brussels sprouts with a sweet salty taste.

 It has a very short ingredients list, anchovies and salt.
 The recipe hasn’t changed much over the years.
 Salt, fish, pressure, and time.
 No water, just pure unadulterated essence of fermented fish.